June 15, 2022

 These advantages include flexible capacity, robust security, high levels of resilience and superior IT architectures.

 The sum of those parts is hard to ignore.
-Most organisations today will be better served — and get a better return on their investment — by moving large enterprise applications to the hyperscalers than they would with smaller, dependent systems.
+Most organizations today will be better served — and get a better return on their investment — by moving large enterprise applications to the hyperscalers than they would with smaller, dependent systems.

 3 winners take (nearly) all